anil-writes/Web-Hosting-Guides/README.md

 - **Daily or Weekly Backups** — Depending on the plan, Hostinger provides automatic backups, allowing you to restore your website quickly in case of errors or data loss.
 - **AI Website Builder Tools** — Hostinger’s built-in AI website builder helps you create a professional-looking site faster, even if you have no design or coding experience.
 - **Free Email Accounts** — Get professional email addresses linked to your domain, which is especially useful for businesses, freelancers, and bloggers.
-- **Easy-to-Use Control Panel** — Hostinger’s custom control panel is clean, intuitive, and beginner-friendly, making website management simple without technical confusion.
+- **Intuitive hPanel (Custom Control Panel)** — Hostinger’s custom hPanel is clean, intuitive, and much more beginner-friendly than traditional cPanel, making website management simple.
 - **24/7 Customer Support** — Access round-the-clock customer support via live chat, ensuring help is always available when you need it.

 <p align="center">